Blizzard hotfixes the latest version and it works in Wine again

 Install the latest Wine Staging

 The current staging has patches in it to make running StarCraft possible.
-You can install 2.14 staging from:
+You can install the latest staging from:

 Run the installer inside of a new Wine prefix like $HOME/sc-prefix and install the game there.
 Do not start the game after the installer is done.
 Hit x to close the installer when it’s finished.

-Then make sure you have the correct dependencies
+Then make sure you have the correct dependencies.
+On Ubuntu 32 bit prefix I needed to install:

 $ sudo dpkg --add-architecture i386